postcss/autoprefixer/README.md

 ## Inspect

-You can check, what browsers is selected and what properties will be prefixes:
+You can check which browsers are selected and which properties will be prefixed:

 ```js
 inspect = autoprefixer("last 1 version").inspect();